 Fiskehoddorna: Also known as Malmö’s fish market, this spot lines the street with colourful huts.
 Here, you can pick up the local catch-of-the-day to bring home and cook, or you can opt to eat to eat on their back patio.
 You won’t find better fish ‘n chips in Malmö, trust me.

-Slottsrädgårdens Kafé: Nestled in the middle of Kungsparken, a park located in the centre of the city, you’ll find this picture perfect cafe.
+Slottsträdgårdens Kafé: Nestled in the middle of Malmö’s most central park, you’ll find this picture perfect cafe.
 This is a great summer patio spot for lunch or fika in the sun.

-Boru Bowl Bar: Boru Bowl may be the lunch spot I visit most frequently in Malmö.
+Boru Bowl Bar: Boru Bowl is one of the lunch spots I visit most frequently in Malmö.
 It is just so good and is a spot for the most delicious Asian-inspired bowls.
 The Crispy Pork is their most popular, but my personal go-to is the Boru Salmon.